TNA Today: History

 Before the debut of TNA Today, TNA had a number of other internet exclusive shows, including TNA Global Impact! and audio only podcasts.
 In 2007, the company debuted "Hot News Updates" on their websites, which eventually came together as TNA Today.
 The show is mostly hosted on YouTube, though for a short time the TNA account was suspended for unspecified reasons and the show was uploaded to MySpace TV until the suspension was lifted.

 In the September 14, 2007 edition, it was shown that TNA Today was YouTube's #1 video of the day 13 times in the month of August 2007.
 On April 27, 2010, the show began airing live every weekday on TNA's official website.

 TNA En Espanol

 In 2008, a Spanish-language version of TNA Today debuted on TNA's website hosted by Spanish-language announcer Willie Urbina.
 The program also featured exclusive interviews conducted by his broadcast partner Hector Guerrero.

 Spin Cycle

 In May 2008, TNA added a new web cast called TNA Spin Cycle, a roundtable discussion between employees of TNA Wrestling discussing different topics.
 Jeremy Borash hosted the show while Shark Boy or The Beautiful People run the "Dirty Laundry" segment.

 Hermie's Hotseat

-Beginning March 27, 2009, former NASCAR driver Hermie Sadler debuted a web cast called Hermie's Hotseat, which features a candid sit-down interview with various TNA performers and employees.
+Beginning March 27, 2009, former NASCAR driver and politician Hermie Sadler debuted a web cast called Hermie's Hotseat, which features a candid sit-down interview with various TNA performers and employees.